dymensionxyz/dymension-connect/README.md

     sendMessage({ type: 'setMenuAlign', align: 'center' /* Or 'left', 'right' */ });
     ```

 - **`connect`** (supports Keplr, MetaMask and Leap): Triggers a direct connection to a specified wallet type without opening the widget’s default UI flow.
-Passing `undefined` as the wallet type will disconnect the currently connected wallet.
+Passing `''` as the wallet type will disconnect the currently connected wallet.
     ```javascript
     const connectWallet = useCallback((walletType) => {
       sendMessage({